How 3D Printing is Transforming the Healthcare Industry

 Revolutionary Medical Solutions

-• Strong collaboration across medical, engineering, and legal experts
+- Strong multidisciplinary collaboration among medical, engineering, and legal professionals

 Impact on Research and Education

-• Improved collaboration between academic institutions and industry experts
+- Improved collaboration between academic institutions, industry experts, and legal advisors

 Emerging Opportunities and Challenges